isomerpages/moe-huayisec/_direct-school-admission/Talent Areas/Student Leadership.md

 **IMAGE SIZE EXCEEDS 5MB**

 Shoutout to all primary sixers: If you demonstrate good leadership abilities, and you're looking for a comprehensive support to develop your passion and leadership abilities, as well as to develop as an active contributor in the community, look no further, Hua Yi’s distinctive leadership programme - **Nuclei:** Nurturing Community Leaders to have Empathy and Resilience is for you!

+#### Criteria

+* Students should submit as part of their application documents that attest to their experience and commitment to their sport in their Primary Schools.
+* Students should possess personal qualities and strengths that are indicative of their potential to be a student leader.
+This can be demonstrated using their CCA or VIA records, a personal statement and character referees.
+* Shortlisted students will be interviewed by a panel to determine if they will be a good fit for the school.